 Due to the COVID pandemic, this past year has in many ways been a thoroughly unique “adventure” for all of us — as individuals, as families, as a School community, as a nation and as a world!
 Every adventure has its high points and lows points; harrowing challenges, surprising joys and remarkable lessons learned.
 As a Community, we have risen to the challenges; thrived despite restrictions, difficulties and inconvenience; shown resolve, resilience, good humour and kindness.

 I am thankful and proud to have shared this and other adventures here for the past two years as Chaplain.
 It has been a remarkable journey, and one I shall never forget, and one that I know has shaped, inspired and encouraged me deeply.
 My time here (and as the Curate of St Mary’s, Warwick) has come to an end.
 And, so, it is with a heavy heart that I must bid you all farewell.

-I have been offered the opportunity of a new adventure as the Priest-in-Charge of the Northleach Benefice and The Church of St. Peter and St. Paul (“The Cathedral of the Cotswolds”).
+I have been offered the opportunity of pursuing a new adventure as “Priest-in-Charge” of the Northleach Benefice and The Church of St. Peter and St. Paul (“The Cathedral of the Cotswolds”).
 Like the Shepherds or Three Wise Men in the Christmas story, I feel I must heed and follow God’s call, even though the way forward is unknown.
-However, my time and experiences here at Warwick School have given me the hope, courage and tenacity to say “Yes!” to all that lies ahead.
+However, my time and experiences here have given me the hope, courage and tenacity to say “Yes!” to all that lies ahead.

-With love and thanks, Revd A Timmis, Warwick School Chaplain
+With love and thanks, School Chaplain - Revd.
+Timmis